 If you experience foot or ankle pain and it doesn’t respond to conservative treatments, consider custom orthotics.
-At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM, and podiatrist and foot surgeon Stephen Tentler, DPM, and the team, prescribe custom orthotics to treat various conditions, including plantar fasciitis, bunions, and hammertoes.
-To make an appointment, call the office in Greenwood or Martinsville, Indiana, or book online today.
+At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM and his team prescribe custom orthotics to treat various conditions, including plantar fasciitis, bunions, and hammertoes.
+To make an appointment, call our office or request an appointment online today.

 Orthotics are prescription inserts designed specifically for your feet.
 They provide support for your heels and arches, reducing pain and improving your mobility.

 Custom orthotics don’t last forever, but they’re more durable than the inserts you find at the grocery store.
 With proper care and regular checkups, orthotics last between 5-7 years and sometimes longer*.

 Orthotics are incredibly versatile.
 At Greenwood Foot Clinic, the team prescribes them for various reasons, including reducing the risk of injuries, improving foot and ankle function, and correcting foot abnormalities.

 They may also be used to treat various conditions, including:

 You might also benefit from orthotics if you experience a sports-related injury and need additional support while your body heals.

 The team at Greenwood Foot Clinic offers several types of orthotics, including: